To help achieve this, we adhere to a few simple principles:

 Ultrasound allows us moving, real time images of the inside of the body.
 This can be helpful in diagnosing heart disease, bladder problems, and can give us an inside view of the tissue of organs such as the kidney or liver, something that x-rays cannot do.
 We don't only use ultrasound to look for disease, however.
 It is also a great tool to determine pregnancy and assess the health of unborn puppies and kitties!

-Noah’s offers boarding services for cats, dogs, and some exotics species with veterinary care just a step away.
+Noah’s offers boarding services for cats and dogs with veterinary care just a step away.
 All of our dog runs are indoors and climate controlled, with numerous opportunities for individual walks with our ward attendants outdoors.
 We also offer bathing and nail trim services at your request.
 While you are away, rest easy that your pet is being well cared for!

 Dogs and cats don’t get calendars, but they do get arthritis.
 Over one in four senior dogs and four out of five senior cats show x-ray signs of arthritis.
 None of us want our pets to be in pain.
 It’s the number one concern when discussing quality of life with pet owners.
 The problem is, as pet owners, we don’t always know it is lurking.
 Our pets don’t get to tell us when they hurt.
 They are instinctually hardwired to not show signs of pain.
 At Noah’s, we are trained to look for the clues.